OfficialJavaScript/Youtube-Download/README.md

 - - - -

-WARNING: Please DO NOT use this software to download YouTube copy-righted videos.

 # How did I make this application? #

 I used both my own basic knowledge of Python and quite a bit of ChatGPT to create this application, the background of the web server was created by an AI - I will link the page when I find it again.